- What Are Language Apps Like Duolingo?

 The type of user you choose will also dictate what problems your app should solve.
 For example, an app for institutions can provide a teacher’s administrative panel for customizing additional learning exercises based on the language course progress.
 There could also be a community section where the teacher could answer students’ questions.

 On the other hand, a discussion section for students solves the question of how to negotiate the meaning of words and facilitates practicing language skills with peers.
-A language app solves the issue of boredom –studies show that students enjoy using devices to learn new words, but language apps also provide variety and tackle different language skills.
+A app like Duolingo solves the issue of boredom –studies show that students enjoy using devices to learn new words, but language apps also provide variety and tackle different language skills.

 You can identify target audience problems through target population surveys and competitor analysis.